South Carolina Gamecocks football under Steve Spurrier: 2011 season

 South Carolina had a 2011 recruiting class that was ranked No. 17 by 247Sports, No. 16 by On3, and No. 18 by Rivals.com.
 Notable departures included Chris Culliver and Cliff Matthews, while notable incoming players included Jadeveon Clowney, Brandon Shell, Damiere Byrd, and Kelcy Quarles.
 Clowney, a defensive end, was the top-ranked recruit in the entire country.
 He was South Carolina's third consecutive Mr. Football recruit, and the second in three years from the same high school.
 Assistant coach Shane Beamer also left to join his father at Virginia Tech.
-Receivers coach and passing game coordinator Steve Spurrier Jr. replaced Beamer as recruiting coordinator, though his appointment to the position would prove to be divisive.
+Receivers coach and passing game coordinator Steve Spurrier Jr. replaced Beamer as recruiting coordinator.

 South Carolina was considered a potential dark horse contender entering the 2011 season, with the return of fifth-year quarterback Stephen Garcia, Heisman Trophy candidate Marcus Lattimore, two starting receivers, and a solid offensive line, as well as Alabama not being on the schedule.
 Despite the hype around Garcia, Connor Shaw was named the starter after preseason camp, ending the former's 28-game starting streak.
 The Gamecocks started with the fourteenth best preseason odds to win the national championship.
 For the first time since joining the SEC, the Gamecocks were the preseason favorite to win the Eastern Division.
 Subsequently, South Carolina started the season ranked No. 12, the highest preseason ranking in program history until then.
-The university would also now begin playing a new pregame video before the team's 2001 entrance: "Welcome to Williams–Brice".
+The university would also now begin playing a new pregame video before the team's entrance: "Welcome to Williams–Brice".

 The Gamecocks' season had a rough start, with the team initially down seventeen points against East Carolina at a neutral site.
 Garcia subsequently replaced Shaw at quarterback, shifting the game's momentum and sparking a comeback, which turned into a blowout victory.
 Afterwards, Shaw conceded that it was Garcia's team.
 Next, South Carolina started conference play, defeating Georgia by three points in a high-scoring "thriller" on the road.
-The Gamecocks returned home to face Navy, and won after trailing in the fourth quarter.
-Lattimore rushed for 246 yards, the fourth best rushing performance in school history until then, and three touchdowns.
-South Carolina then dominated Vanderbilt defensively, winning at home by eighteen points.
+The Gamecocks returned home to face Navy, and won after trailing late.
+South Carolina then contained Vanderbilt defensively, winning at home by eighteen points.
 Staying at home, the Gamecocks welcomed defending national champion Auburn, now without Cam Newton.
 Despite another "stellar" defensive performance, South Carolina lost by three points, their third loss to the Tigers in two seasons.
-The Gamecocks fell to 4–1 and No. 18 in the country.
 With Garcia having nine interceptions in five games, Shaw was reannounced as the starter.
-Garcia would soon be dismissed from the team for failing to comply with guidelines, and Shaw would subsequently be the starting quarterback for much of South Carolina's next 2.5 seasons (2011–13).
+Garcia would soon be dismissed for failing to comply with guidelines, and Shaw would subsequently be the starting quarterback for much of South Carolina's next 2.5 seasons (2011–13).